-Visual elements are a great way for you tell the story of your brand.
-You can use them to quickly show people a bit about what you’re like, what matters to you, and what you have to offer.
-Your visual identity is the visual side of your personal brand.
-It gives people images to remember you by.
+Visual elements can help you tell the story of your personal brand.
+You can use visuals to give people a glimpse of what you’re like and what matters to you.
+Your visual identity is the brand image people associate with you.

 Take the singer-songwriter, Stevie Nicks, for instance.
 The 2019 Rock N’ Roll Hall of Fame inductee has been enchanting audiences worldwide for decades.
 Thanks to her involvement with the hit show, American Horror Story, she has connected with a whole new generation of fans.
 Beyond her talent and cross-generational appeal, Stevie Nicks has a highly recognizable and symbolic visual identity.